-This destabilization is visible in the speed diagrams Fig. \ref{fig:CygX1_T_xv}, showing colder jets to be more stable than hot jets: CygX1\_T7 shows similar dynamics as the fiducial run with a longer instability growth phase.
-On the contrary, the run CygX1\_T9 displays different dynamics in this phase as the other two: the jet propagation speed slows down to a plateau instead of exhibiting a progressive acceleration.
-This difference in dynamical regime can be linked to the mean beam temperature top panel of Fig. \ref{fig:CygX1_T_Tndp}: beams associated to runs with $T_j=10^7$ and $10^8$K almost display the same temperature due to the heating at the initial recollimation shock which raises them to a few $10^9$ K with very little differences.
+This destabilization is visible in the speed diagrams in Fig. \ref{fig:CygX1_T_xv}, showing colder jets to be more stable than hot jets: CygX1\_T7 shows similar dynamics as the fiducial run with a longer instability growth phase.
+In contrast, the run CygX1\_T9 displays different dynamics in this phase from the other two: the jet propagation speed slows down to a plateau instead of exhibiting a progressive acceleration.
+This difference in dynamical regime can be linked to the mean beam temperature in the top panel of Fig. \ref{fig:CygX1_T_Tndp}: beams associated with runs with $T_j=10^7$ and $10^8$K display almost the same temperature as a result of the heating at the initial recollimation shock, which raises them to a few $10^9$ K with very little differences.
 They begin to deviate from each other around the same time as the jet propagation speed does.
-With $T_j=10^9$ K the temperature upstream of the shock is of the same order of the downstream one, resulting in an higher effective beam temperature meaning internal shocks that are closer to each other.
-This observation is confirmed by drawing the probability density function (PDF) of temperature Fig. \ref{fig:CygX1_T_pdf}.
-At t = 4000 s (full lines, during instability growth phase), the PDF for CygX1 and CygX1\_T7 are identical while CygX1\_T9 differs for temperatures over $\sim4\cdot10^9$ K. At t = 10 000 s the PDF of the three runs differ by roughly the same amount, especially at the peak around $2\cdot10^{10}$ K. This can be interpreted as the turbulence in the cocoon distributing the available thermal energy and therefore making the difference in injected temperature visible.
+With $T_j=10^9$ K, the temperature upstream of the shock is about the same as the downstream temperature, resulting in an higher effective beam temperature.
+This in turn means that the internal shocks that are closer to each other.
+This observation is confirmed by drawing the probability density function (PDF) of the temperature in Fig. \ref{fig:CygX1_T_pdf}.
+At t = 4000 s (full lines, during the instability growth phase), the PDFs for CygX1 and CygX1\_T7 are identical, while CygX1\_T9 differs for temperatures higher than $\sim4\cdot10^9$ K. At t = 10 000 s, the PDFs of the three runs differ by roughly the same amount, especially at the peak around $2\cdot10^{10}$ K. This can be interpreted as showing that the turbulence in the cocoon distributes the available thermal energy and therefore makes the difference in injected temperature visible.